-11.2 Event Safety Reminders:
+11.4 Event Safety Reminders:

-- Be Safe, Be Kind, Be Gracious.
+- The following information will be reviewed at the first safety captain's meeting at each event, but all team members should be award of these event safety reminders: - Be Safe, Be Kind, Be Gracious.
 Instilling a culture of safety throughout the season, including at FIRST events, is a fundamental goal of FIRST. - The Safety Manager(s) are here to help promote safety with you during these events and in the heat of competition.
 We'd love to hear about your team's approach to safety! - Serve as a safety ambassador for FIRST at the event and be a proponent for the FIRST culture of safety.
 Escalation of safety matters should be made through your mentor or, as appropriate, with the event Safety Manager(s). - Pit station = Includes your individual pit and all adjacent aisles.
 The pit area begins when you enter the designated area, usually near the pit administration desk or safety glasses station. - Safety glasses are required at all times in the pit area and on the competition field.
 FIRST needs your help to enforce this rule.
 Please ask your team members and spectators to wear their safety glasses.
-Wear ANSI-approved, UL-Listed, CE EN166 rated, AS/NZS certified or CSA rated safety glasses.
+Wear ANSI-approved, UL-Listed, CE EN166 rated, AS/NZS certified, or CSA rated safety glasses.
 If glasses are tinted, only lightly tinted yellow, rose, blue, and amber tints are FIRST approved, but reflective lenses are not (your eyes must be clearly visible to others).
-If you wear non-safety rated prescription glasses, you must wear

-- approved safety goggles over them to achieve adequate protection.
-If you wear safety rated glasses, you may use ANSI-approved, UL-Listed, CE EN166 rated, AS/NZS certified or CSA rated side shields. - Wear shoes that completely cover the entire foot.
+If you wear non-safety rated prescription glasses, you must wear approved safety goggles over them to achieve adequate protection.
+If you wear safety rated glasses, you may use ANSI-approved, UL-Listed, CE EN166 rated, AS/NZS certified or CSA rated side shields. - Accommodations can be made for those that require darker tinted glasses, however glasses should not hinder a person's ability to see. - Wear shoes that completely cover the entire foot.
 Shoes must be substantial and have closed-toes and heels to protect against foot injuries, regardless of work location.
-Flip-flops, sandals, mules, Crocs, lightweight slippers, etc. are not acceptable. - 10-foot height limit for equipment and displays in the pits will be enforced. - Children twelve (12) and under must have a person eighteen (18) or older with them at all times. - Practice safe robot transportation principles. - No open flames in the arena venue, except by authorized personnel and in approved locations (such as the machine shop). - Report all injuries and illness to the EMT stationed near the pit administration desk. - Teams should remember to review the Event Rules prior to the event.
+Flipflops, sandals, mules, Crocs, lightweight slippers, etc. are not acceptable. - o 10-foot height limit for equipment and displays in the pits will be enforced. - Children twelve (12) and under must have a person eighteen (18) or older with them at all times. - Practice safe robot transportation principles. - No open flames in the arena venue, except by authorized personnel and in approved locations (such as the machine shop). - Report all injuries and illness to the EMT stationed near the pit administration desk. - Teams should remember to review the Event Rules prior to the event.